Greek city-state patron gods: Foundation deities

 Prospective founders of Greek city-states and colonies sought the approval and guidance not only of their "mother city" but of Apollo, through one or another of his various oracles.
 Apollo acted as consulting archegetes (founder) at Delphi, and among his various functions, he was patron god of colonies, architecture, constitutions and city planning.
 Greek colonies were founded throughout the Mediterranean world, some of them very distant from their "parent" cities.
 Based on epigraphic evidence Herman-Hansen (1994) estimate the number of Greek poleis to have been "over one thousand... including colonies", presuming a prytaneion a reliable indicator of a city-state, and thus, perhaps, of a patron deity.
 A legendary divine institution pertaining to "patron deities of the polis" seems evident in Apollodorus, Bibliotheca 3.14.1; "in the time of Kekrops, they say, the gods decided to take possession of cities in which each of them should receive his own peculiar worship".
 Plato's belief that every polis had a divine patron was carried into modern scholarship.
 "About 91" prytaneia are identified in literary sources.
 Prytaneia are archaeologically confirmed at Delos, Lato and Olympia, and six others are reasonably secure.

 Greek city-state foundation myths are always tied to a particular place, foundation date and festival, sometimes to a civic ancestor – who might also be a heroic or divinised proto-founder, such as Heracles – and often, but not always, to a named deity.
 The problems involved in the identification of patron deities, and of the poleis as poleis, can be complex.
-Versnel finds that the "image of gods as city patrons is theoretical rather than evidential".
+H. S. Versnel finds that the "image of gods as city patrons is theoretical rather than evidential".
 There is no formula that helps differentiate state cults from civic cults, or identify a protective or patron deity of the poleis within a given local pantheon.
 "Conversely, some poleis seem to have had several [patron deities], some to have changed their patron deity over time, and some to have had no patron god or goddess at all."
 Even Hestia can pose problems in the identification of a polis; according to Herman-Hansen, most archaeologists have identified as prytaneion any large, apparently public building containing a hearth, assuming it a sign of Hestia, not a commonplace kitchen utility.
 Herman-Hansen believe that a complete prytaneon should surely contain two hearths – one for Hestia and another for cooking at feasts, though no "second hearth" has been found in any building identified as a prytaneon.